DFE-Digital/get-help-with-tech/app/views/devices_guidance/safeguarding_for_device_users.md

 The following information will help you make decisions on how to set up and manage these devices.

-* [Erasing data from donated devices](https://www.ncsc.gov.uk/blog-post/erasing-data-from-donated-devices) &ndash; guidance from the National Centre for Cyber Security (NCSC) covering protecting personal data, how to erase data before donating, avoiding unsupported devices, and good cyber practice.
+* [Erasing data from donated devices](https://www.ncsc.gov.uk/blog-post/erasing-data-from-donated-devices) – guidance from the National Centre for Cyber Security (NCSC) covering protecting personal data, how to erase data before donating, avoiding unsupported devices, and good cyber practice.
-* [Maintaining portable electrical equipment](https://www.hse.gov.uk/pubns/books/hsg107.htm) &ndash; guidance from the Health and Safety Executive (HSE) covering legal responsibilities around ensuring electrical equipment is maintained and [portable appliance testing (PAT)](https://www.hse.gov.uk/electricity/faq-portable-appliance-testing.htm).
+* [Maintaining portable electrical equipment](https://www.hse.gov.uk/pubns/books/hsg107.htm) – guidance from the Health and Safety Executive (HSE) covering legal responsibilities around ensuring electrical equipment is maintained and [portable appliance testing (PAT)](https://www.hse.gov.uk/electricity/faq-portable-appliance-testing.htm).

+## Advice for parents and carers

+If you’re worried that your child is accessing harmful content on any device, you can [find support and advice at GOV.UK](https://www.gov.uk/guidance/safeguarding-and-remote-education-during-coronavirus-covid-19).

+If your child is worried or needs support, they can call [Childline](https://www.childline.org.uk/) (0800 1111) or download their ‘For Me’ app.

+If your child has a social worker, you should contact your local authority if you have any concerns about your child’s safety or wellbeing.